 Barrio Logan is primarily a Latino community near downtown San Diego of rich cultural heritage and history.
 Unfortunately, it struggles with low educational attainment and high poverty rates.
+Low levels of education are asociated with crime, low civic engagement, and poor health outcomes.
 Education is the answer, however, our local schools are underserved.

 38% = Adults age 25 and older in the Barrio Logan community with a high school diploma.